How to Make Shokupan Japanese Milk Bread at Home

 Gather and measure out all of the ingredients.
 Bring the butter to room temperature.

-2) Mixing the Dough
+2) Making the Bread Dough

 3) Kneading the Dough

 When the butter has been completely incorporated and the dough is no longer sticky, continue to knead again for about 10 minutes.
 Alternatively, you can knead the dough with a stand mixer.
-Press and roll the dough with both hands on the board, turn it 90 degrees and repeat the process until the surface of the dough is smooth.
+Press and roll the dough with both hands on the board, turn it 90 degrees, and repeat the process until the surface of the dough is smooth.

-4) Resting the Dough (the first rest)
+4) Resting the Dough (the first proof)

 Form the edges of the dough towards the bottom to make a ball shape.
 Rotate it 90 degrees and repeat this process until the surface is completely smooth.

 Place the dough in an oiled bowl, cover with plastic wrap, and let it rest in a warm place at 30°C (86°F) for 1 hour.
-(You can use your oven's fermentation function, for example).
+(You can use your oven's fermentation function, for example.)
 The first fermentation is over when the dough has doubled in size.

-5) Splitting the Dough
+5) Splitting the Dough In Half

 6) Shaping the Dough Balls